 Running Your Business

-You may employ people meaning you may be subject to employment law requirements and pension contributions.
-You may offer goods and services to the public which will place an obligation on you to adhere to strict consumer laws.
+- offer goods and services to the public which will place an obligation on you to adhere to strict consumer laws.

-- answers to one-off questions or queries;
+- one-off questions or queries

-An experienced business lawyer will handle your account, and a member of the team will always be available to speak to on a day to day basis.
+An experienced small business lawyer will handle your account, and a member of the team will always be available to speak to on a day to day basis.

 I must say personally that I find your approach to offering advice on business law very fresh and uncomplicated and look forward to working together more frequently in the future.

 What does the end of the Brexit transition period mean for businesses?
 The UK is the first and, to date, only country to formally leave the EU, after 47 years of membership.
 Withdrawal took place on 31 January 2020 and the Brexit transition period expires on 31...